ando-lab/miffi/README.md

 ### Install from local copy

-Obtain source code for miffi using `git clone` (downloading zip from GitHub will lead to issue due to missing .git metadata):
+Obtain source code for Miffi using `git clone` (downloading zip from GitHub will lead to issue due to missing .git metadata):

 ```
 git clone https://github.com/ando-lab/miffi.git